jszod/temporal-cookbook-ui/docs/features/feature-002-litellm-pattern.md

 - [ ] I can see basic event timeline (enhanced in Feature 7)
 - [ ] I can navigate back to pattern detail page

-### User Story 3: Understand Worker Architecture
+### User Story 3: Understand Infrastructure Status
-**As a** developer learning production Temporal patterns **I want to** see worker status and understand how workers are managed **So that** I learn the correct Temporal architecture (workers as infrastructure)
+**As a** developer learning production Temporal patterns **I want to** see Temporal Server and worker status to understand system health **So that** I learn the correct Temporal architecture (workers as infrastructure) and can debug issues

 **Acceptance Criteria**:
-- [ ] I see worker status indicator in navbar (🟢 Online / 🔴 Offline)
+- [ ] I see Temporal Server status indicator in navbar (🟢 Online / 🔴 Offline)
+- [ ] I see worker count indicator in navbar (e.g., "🟢 3 Online" or "🔴 0 Online")
-- [ ] I see instructions for manually controlling the worker
+- [ ] I see instructions for manually controlling workers
 - [ ] I understand that workers are infrastructure, not UI-controlled
-- [ ] I can demonstrate failure recovery by stopping/starting worker manually
+- [ ] I can demonstrate failure recovery by stopping/starting workers manually
+- [ ] I can see when multiple workers are running (production-realistic scenario)

 ---